silmae/AsTherCorNN/README.md

 are used to correct spectral radiance observations for thermal contribution, in order to accurately determine the spectral reflectance.
 The software is published under the MIT license.
-This repository is related to a paper currently in the process of writing.
+This repository is related to a journal article titled "Deep learning-based asteroid surface temperature evaluation from disk-resolved near-infrared spectra for thermal excess correction", published in the journal Planetary and Space Science in 2023.
+The article is freely available through this link: https://doi.org/10.1016/j.pss.2023.105738

 ## Working principle